 Hovering over each setting with your mouse will bring up a tool tip with helpful information on what that setting does and how it might be changed.

-You can also search for any print setting using the search bar above the print setting categories and below the Recommended – Custom toggle.
+Looking for something specific?
+Search for any print setting using the search bar above the print setting categories and below the Recommended – Custom toggle.

-You can also customize what settings are visible by clicking the gear icon next to a settings category (it will become visible when you hover over a category).
+Customize setting visibility by clicking the gear icon next to a settings category (it will become visible when you hover over a category).
 This will bring up a menu with all the print settings available in Cura LE.
 Simply un-check any that you do not want to be visible in Custom mode.

 Note that even if you make a setting invisible it will still be applied to your print.